sysadmin-info/sysadmin.info.pl/content/en/blog/getting-started-with-esp32.md

 - Compare the results - the new port that appeared is probably your ESP32
 - It will usually be something like `/dev/ttyUSB0` or `/dev/ttyACM0`

-**On Windows:**

-- Open Device Manager
-- Expand the "Ports (COM & LPT)" section
-- Connect the ESP32 to your computer
-- A new port should appear, usually labeled as "Silicon Labs CP210x USB to UART Bridge" or similar
-- Remember the COM port number (e.g., COM3, COM4, etc.)

-**On macOS:**

-- Open Terminal
-- Type: `ls /dev/cu.*`
-- Connect the ESP32
-- Type again: `ls /dev/cu.*`
-- The new port is probably your ESP32, usually in the form of `/dev/cu.SLAB_USBtoUART` or similar

-**In Arduino IDE:**

-- Connect the ESP32
-- Go to "Tools" > "Port"
-- You should see a new port in the list

 If you're unsure, you can disconnect and reconnect the ESP32, observing which port disappears and reappears on the list.

-Remember that the port name may vary depending on the driver and operating system.
-If you're still having trouble identifying the port, let me know, and I'll help you in more detail.

 3.Perform the backup: